openPMD/openPMD-viewer/RELEASING.md

 - `cd` into the folder `conda_recipe` and make sure that the version number in `meta.yaml` matches the current version.

-- Still in the folder `conda_recipe`, build the package for python 2.7, python 3.5 and python 3.6, and convert them for all available OS, by using the provided build script (this takes some time):
+- Still in the folder `conda_recipe`, run
 ```
-bash build.sh
+docker build -t openpmd_build .
+docker run -it -v $PWD:/home/ openpmd_build
 ```
+This builds the conda packages for Python 2.7, 3.4, 3.5 and 3.6, using a reproduceable environment.

 - Upload the different versions to Anaconda.org
 ```